World religions: History

+Cornelis Tiele proposed that religions develop in phases, from being nature religions, to becoming mythological religions, then doctrinal religions, and ultimately as world or universal religions.
+The last stage, qualitatively different in kind, aspiring to be accepted by all men, and based upon abstract principles and maxims.
+In these categories, Tiele in 1877 placed Buddhism, Christianity, and Islam as universal religions.

-Cotter and Robertson noted that the history of the world religions paradigm is "intimately tied up" with the history of the study of religion as an academic discipline.
+Cotter and Robertson noted that the history of the World Religions paradigm is "intimately tied up" with the history of the study of religion as an academic discipline.
 It emerged from within the phenomenology of religion approach which placed an emphasis on description rather than critical analysis.

 The paradigm was integrated throughout the education system through work of scholars like Ninian Smart, who formed the Shap Working Party on World Religions in Education in 1969.
 It was introduced with the intent of moving Western education away from its focus on Christianity.
 However, it took liberal Western Protestantism as its baseline and interpreted these different religious traditions through the framework of liberal Protestant norms and values.
 This included an emphasis on theology as being central to a given religion.
 It also reflects the post-Enlightenment Christian approach of treating different religious groups as distinct, mutually exclusive categories.
 It thus reflects the socio-political concerns of 1960s Britain, the environment in which it was devised.

 The paradigm has since gone beyond this academic discipline, and "informs the perception" of many members of different religious groups.
 The paradigm for instance frames the teaching about religion in the British education system; at all three Key Stages, British teachers are instructed to teach about Christianity, while by the end of key Stage 3 they are also supposed to teach about the other "five principal religions": Buddhism, Hinduism, Islam, Judaism, and Sikhism.
 Similarly, the censuses of many countries for instance reflect the influence of the world religion paradigm by only permitting respondents to describe themselves as adhering to one particular religious tradition, whereas in reality many individuals identify themselves with various different traditions at the same time.

 This idea of mutually exclusive religious identities is not only a Western phenomenon, but can also be found in other socio-cultural contexts; Hindu nationalists for instance often endorse the idea that Hinduism and Buddhism are mutually exclusive categories despite the fact that many people in South Asia mix Hindu and Buddhist practices.

-The scholars of religion Tara Baldrick-Morrone, Michael Graziano, and Brad Stoddard stated that "the WRP is neither neutral nor natural, but its social authority derives from appearing as both."
+Scholars of religion Tara Baldrick-Morrone, Michael Graziano, and Brad Stoddard stated that "the WRP is neither neutral nor natural, but its social authority derives from appearing as both."